 Our first piece of legislation was an ordinance creating the Cook County Environmental Commission.
 This Commission brings together 9 people from various sectors of Cook County who a background in environmental matters.
-Each year, the Commission decides on 3 goals for the Commission: an “easy,” “medium,” and “difficult” goal.
+The goal of the Commission is to make Cook County a global leader in the fight against global warming.

 Click here to read the ordinance.

 2020 Environmental Commission Goals

 Composting is the process of using organic food waste to enrich soil, which can help to facilitate plant growth.
 Composting has many environmental benefits.
 It reduces methane emissions, aids in carbon sequestration, and reduces storm-water runoff.
 Composting can serve as a replacement for chemical fertilizers, as farmers use composting to stimulate crop growth and experience higher crop-yields as a result.

 When food waste is not composted and is instead thrown in landfills, it emits a harmful greenhouse gas called methane.
 Roughly one third of food from agriculture production is either wasted, or lost in the production-phase.
 This ends up totaling an economic loss of approximately $680 billion for industrialized countries.
 Food waste is responsible for 8% of greenhouse gas emissions, and if it were a country, it would be the third largest emitter of greenhouse gases behind China and the United States.
 Industrial composting programs are necessary in addressing the extensive problems associated with food waste.
 Large-scale composting provides countless benefits, including regenerative ecological systems, jobs, and food supplies.

 To learn more, visit: